jesskongg/Colour-game/README.md

-# Personal-Projects
+# Colour Game

-A compilation of the personal projects that I've been working on.
+This game tests an individual's knowledge of RGB colour codes.